• Skip to primary navigation

 Unfortunately Cadbury Creme Eggs are not vegan.
 They contain milk in the chocolate, and both milk and egg in the cream filling.
 That's why I created this vegan recipe!

-Does this recipe taste exactly the same as Cadbury Creme Eggs?
+Do these eggs taste the same as Cadbury Creme Eggs?

 No, not exactly the same.
-These eggs are made with whole food ingredients which, while still absolutely delicious, do make the eggs taste a little different.
-The cream filling is richer, less sweet and creamier than the Cadbury version.
+These eggs are made with whole food ingredients which, while delicious, do make the eggs taste a little different.
+The cream filling is richer, a little less sweet and creamier than the Cadbury version (which is mainly sugar).

-Why are my chocolate eggs cracking when I remove them from the mould?
+Why do my chocolate eggs crac when I remove them from the mould?

-You likely need to build up the layers of chocolate a little more, as the eggs will crack if they're too thin.
+You likely need to build up the chocolate layers more, as the eggs will crack if they're too thin.
 About 4 layers usually works.
-Ensure the layer around the edge of the mould is extra thick, as this is where it tends to crack more easily.
+Ensure the layer around the edge of the mould is extra thick, as this is where it cracks more easily.

 What is a double boiler?

-A double boiler (or bain-marie) is essentially a saucepan with a bowl stacked on top (or two saucepans stacked together).
-The saucepan contains simmering water and the bowl contains the substance to be melted.
+A double boiler (or bain-marie) is essentially a saucepan with a bowl on top.
+The saucepan contains simmering water and the bowl contains the chocolate.
 When placed on the stove, the heat from the water melts the chocolate.
 (You can easily make your own DIY double boiler by placing a heat-proof bowl over a small saucepan of simmering water.)

 Vegan Creme Eggs